Rate Tracker

 The MPB’s only tool to maintain stability is raising or lowering the cash rate.
 It meets regularly to assess a large range of data and make a decision to either hike, hold or cut the cash rate.

-The most recent increases to the cash rate, which started in May 2022, were due in part to a significant rise in the level of inflation for Australia, which was tracking at a headline rate of 7.8% in the December 2022 quarter—far higher than the target band.
+The increases to the cash rate that started in May 2022 and finished in November 2023 were due in part to a significant rise in the level of inflation for Australia, which was tracking at a headline rate of 7.8% in the December 2022 quarter—far higher than the target band.

 How do cash rate changes impact your home loan?